Transfer to/from - London Heathrow airport (LHR)

 Pick-up zones: Outside the Arrivals area of the terminals.

-Estimated rates: The average fare from Heathrow Airport to downtown London ranges from £52.00 to £97.00, depending on the traffic conditions and the final destination.
-There is a minimum fee of £3.60 + £5.20 extra for taking you to the airport grounds.
-All units have meters and many of them are accessible for people in wheelchairs.
+Estimated fares: The average fare from Heathrow Airport to central London ranges from £56.00 to £105.00, depending on traffic conditions and final destination.
+There is a minimum fare of £3.60 + £5.20 extra to take you within the airport grounds.
+All units are metered and many are wheelchair accessible.

 Journey time: Between 30 and 60 minutes, depending on traffic.